Strategic Planning: View the Results of the First Survey

-The first component of the plan open for feedback is the vision, mission and core values statements drafted collaboratively by Dr. Shawn Joseph, his leadership team and the Board of Education.
-Community members can review the draft statements and offer their opinions and comments by completing an online survey available at MNPSDirector.org.
-Employees and families of Metro Schools are especially encouraged to give their input.
+The first component of the plan open for feedback was the vision, mission and core values statements drafted collaboratively by Dr. Shawn Joseph, his leadership team and the Board of Education.

 Similar feedback opportunities will be made available over the next four months as other major elements of the plan are drafted, including student and school characteristics, organizational key performance indicators, improvement strategies, annual priorities and action steps.